 After going undrafted in 2018, Samuel Fagemo was selected 50th overall in 2019.
 He was passed over due to injuries and inconsistency, but he had a solid bounce-back season in 2018-19 and a breakout performance at the 2020 WJC where he posted 13 points.
 He’s good all over, but not great in any one area.
 Still, he’s shown flashes of being a very skilled player.
 His ceiling seems to be all over the place so far, but he should end up as a contributing NHLer.
 He will likely make his professional debut in North America with the AHL’s Ontario Reign in 2020-21.

 79: Bobby Brink, Philadelphia Flyers

-Bobby Brink is an elite playmaker, and knowns how to rack up the points.
+Bobby Brink is an elite playmaker and knows how to rack up the points.
 His vision is among the best of all NHL prospects and there’s a lot to like about his potential.
 There’s a big knock against him though and that’s his skating.
 His stride is off, making for a low top-speed and not great acceleration.
 He ends up being very choppy in his movement.
 If he can clean this up, there’s potential to shoot up this list.

-71: Oliver Wahlstrom, New York Islanders
+68: Oliver Wahlstrom, New York Islanders

 The New York Islanders have an offensive weapon waiting to be unleashed in Oliver Wahlstrom.
 The forward is extremely skilled and has one of the best shots not in the NHL.
 He’s also a good setup man but has a shoot-first mentality.
 Wahlstrom needs to work on his skating, his consistency, and there are times where he doesn’t seem to compete as hard as he could, but he’s still a very good prospect.